 The narrow asphalt strip crosses grassy, flowery meadows, passes resting places and after a hairpin bend begins to climb very hard in a hillside.
 After a five minutes long steep ascent we reach the ruined castle of Várgesztes.
 We don’t know exactly the date of its building, but probably it was built after the Tartar invasion in the middle of the 13th century.
 It changed owner many times in the Turkey times, but in 1652 the Hungarian troop occupied back and renovated its walls.
 Later the fort has lost its importance and the soldiers left it.
 The stones of the fort were used at the building of a monastery at Majkpuszta.
 The ruins of the castle were excavated in the 60s of the previous century and were partly renovated.
 A tourist hostel and a restaurant work among its walls, but recently they are closed because of a big renovation, so we can't visit the inside of the castle.

 After visiting the castle we go back on the access road until the branching of hiker's paths and reach Várgesztes village following the signs.
-We can stamp into our Blue Trail booklet in the pub of the village (Várgesztes, Vadász söröző)62 Arany János út Várgesztes).
+We can stamp into our Blue Trail booklet in the pub of the village (Várgesztes, Vadász söröző) (62 Arany János út Várgesztes).
 There is another stamp in the grocery of the settlement (35 Arany János út, Várgesztes).
 We hike along the main street of Várgesztes until the small artificial lake.
-We turn down from the street there, walk along the promenade on the cost of the lake and reach the foot of the Zsigmond-kő (Zsigmond Rock) soon.
+We turn off from the street there, walk along the promenade on the cost of the rowing lake and reach the foot of the Zsigmond-kő (Zsigmond Rock) soon.
 We enter the forest and a very hard climb begins in the hillside.
-After a while we get to the small and very steep path of the signs (Khrsz jelzés a Zsigmond-kőre).
-If we follow it, we reach after a few minutes long very hard ascend the rocky forehead of the Zsigmond-kő.
-A beautiful panorama opens from this place onto the wide valley of Várgesztes village and the castle.
+After a while we get to branching of the short, but very steep path of the signs (Khrsz jelzés a Zsigmond-kőre).
+If we follow it, we reach the rocky forehead of the Zsigmond-kő after a few minutes long very hard ascend.
+A beautiful panorama opens from this place onto the wide valley of Várgesztes village and the castle!

-At the farther end of the fields we cross the small Csákány-patak Brook and after a while we get to the football pitch of Szárliget village.
-We turn onto the long Baross utca (Baross Street) here, and reach the pedestrian overpass of the railway station on it.
+We cross the small Csákány-patak Brook at the farther end of the fields and after a while we get to the football pitch of Szárliget village.
+We turn onto the long Baross utca (Baross Street) here, and reach the pedestrian overpass of the railway station on this road.
 We cross the rails and platforms on this bridge.
-We find the steel box of the Blue Trail's stamp on the wall of the building of the station, beside the door of the office (Szárliget, vasútállomás).
+The steel box of the Blue Trail's stamp is equipped on the wall of the building of the station, beside the door of the office (Szárliget, vasútállomás).
 If we finish the stamping procedure, we finish our hike through the Vértes Mountains, as well.